-A. The complainants are both Italian citizens and employed on the staff of the Centre.
-When the Centre started work in 1965 Italian staff were required to join the Italian national pension scheme (Istituto Nazionale della Previdenza Sociale, or INPS), one reason being that the Centre had an uncertain future and could not guarantee a long career.
+A. The three complainants are Italian citizens and employed on the staff of the Centre, When the Centre started work in 1965 Italian staff were required to join the Italian national pension scheme (Istituto Nazionale della Previdenza Sociale, or INPS), one reason being that the Centre had an uncertain future and could not guarantee a long career.
 But the other staff were affiliated, for want of any other solution, to the United Nations Joint Staff Pension Fund (described below as "the Fund").
 Article 17 of the Centre Staff Regulations in force at the time precluded Fund membership for Italian staff.
-By 1970 the Centre's future looked more stable, and new Staff Regulations were approved in March of that year, Article 9.2(a) of these prescribed Fund membership for everyone unless the contract of appointment precluded it.
-Mrs. Francese was engaged in July 1970 on a one-year appointment, and her contract said she would be with the INPS and could not join the Fund.
-Mrs. Guastavi was appointed in September 1975 on a one-year contract with a similar clause, and she was also with the INPS.
-At the date of filing Mrs. Francese held a two-year appointment and Mrs. Guastavi a one-year one.
+Mr. Porta joined the staff in 1965 and Mrs. Dazii in 1966: they were affiliated to the INPS and they held one-year contracts of appointment which precluded Fund membership.
+By 1970 the Centre's future looked more stable, and new Staff Regulations were approved in March of that year.
+Article 9.2(a) of these prescribed Fund membership for everyone unless the contract of appointment precluded it.
+Mr. Porta's and Mrs. Tuzii's contracts were renewed each year until 1970, when they were converted into permanent ones, still with the clause precluding Fund membership.
+Mr. Farinetti was engaged in September 1970 on a one-year appointment, converted into a permanent one in 1971.
+His contracts said he would be with the INPS and could not join the Fund.